Badgerati/Pode.Web/docs/Tutorials/Actions/Header.md

 ## Update

-To update the value or icon of a Header on the page, you can use [`Update-PodeWebHeader`](../../../Functions/Actions/Update-PodeWebHeader):
+To update the value, icon, or size of a Header on the page, you can use [`Update-PodeWebHeader`](../../../Functions/Actions/Update-PodeWebHeader):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(